WebOrigami/docs/src/content/framework/tutorial.md

 ## Pull in more resources

-The `src` folder has two real subfolders you'll want to include in your `public` graph:
+The `src` folder has two real subfolders you'll want to include in your `public` tree:

 - `assets` contains a stylesheet and icon
 - `images` contains sample images you can use to represent your team members

-You can pull a folder or file into your graph by writing its name on a line by itself.
+You can pull a folder or file into your tree by writing its name on a line by itself.

-**Example:** To include a `styles` folder in the `public` graph you would write
+**Example:** To include a `styles` folder in the `public` tree you would write

 ```
 {